Strong cosmic censorship in spherical symmetry for two-ended asymptotically flat initial data II. The exterior of the black hole region: Introduction

 Moreover, assume that a similar lower bound as \eqref{interior.condition} holds on $\EH_2$ (with potentially different $E$ and $\alp'$).
 Then $(\mathcal M, g)$ is future-inextendible with a $C^2$ Lorentzian metric. \end{theorem}

 Given the above result, the remaining task, which is achieved in this paper, is to show that for a generic (in the sense of Theorem~\ref{main.theorem.intro}) set of initial data $\mathcal G$, \eqref{interior.condition} holds on each of the event horizons.
-In rough terms, our results in this paper can be summarized as follows: \begin{theorem}[Main result in this paper, rough version] There exists a subset $\mathcal G$ of future admissible smooth two-ended asymptotically flat spherically symmetric initial data with compactly supported scalar field such that the lower bound \eqref{interior.condition} holds on each of the event horizons for every $\alp'>7$.
+In rough terms, our results in this paper can be summarized as follows: \begin{theorem}[Main result in this paper, rough version] There exists a subset $\mathcal G$ of future admissible smooth two-ended asymptotically flat spherically symmetric initial data with compactly supported scalar field such that the lower bound \eqref{interior.condition} holds on each of the event horizons for every\footnote{We remark that Price's heuristic (cf.~the linear case in Theorem~\ref{thm.AAG} below) suggests that \eqref{interior.condition} may hold for $\alp'=7$.
+However, this end-point case does not seem to follow from our arguments.} $\alp'>7$.
 Moreover, the set $\mathcal G$ satisfies the genericity assumptions (1) and (2) in Theorem~\ref{main.theorem.intro}. \end{theorem}

 We will in fact not prove Theorem~\ref{thm.main.thispaper.intro} as stated, but will prove Theorems~\ref{thm:blowup}, \ref{thm:L-stability} and \ref{thm:instability} in Section~\ref{sec:main-thm}, which are stronger and together imply Theorem~\ref{thm.main.thispaper.intro}.
 These results are precisely what is assumed in \cite{LO.interior} to complete the proof of (more general versions of) Theorem~\ref{main.theorem.intro}.
 We again refer the reader to \cite{LO.interior} for details.